EV Charging Connector Sourcing Intelligence Report, 2030

 Sourcing Intelligence

-“What kind of strategies are considered in this category?”
+“What kind of sourcing strategies are considered in this industry?”

 Given China's status as the leading global market for EVs, the rapid expansion of the nation's electric vehicle charging industry represents a promising avenue for foreign direct investment.
 In 2022 and 2023, China witnessed rapid expansion in the EV charger sector fueled by the high adoption of EVs in the nation.
 The total number of charging infrastructures in China reached 5.21 million units in 2022.
 By 2023, the number of units increased by 80% - 85%.